 This period does not include the day of receipt by the Licensing Team or the day of the event.
-It is advisable to submit your application as soon as you can in order to avoid refusal of the application and cancellation of the event.
+It is advisable to submit your application as soon as you can.
+This is to avoid refusal of the application and cancellation of the event.

-The event holder must detail, on the notice, the licensable activities to which the event relates, the duration and the times within that duration for which the premises will be used for those activities.
+The event holder must detail, on the notice, the licensable activities to which the event relates.
+Include the duration and the times within that duration for which the premises will be used for those activities.

-The fee of £21.00 for a TEN must accompany the notice when served on the appropriate licensing authority.
-The notice must be served in duplicate at least 10 working days prior to the day the event period begins.
+The fee of £21.00 for a TEN must be paid online by debit card or credit card and the application submitted at least 10 working days prior to the day the event period begins.

-Where we receive a temporary event notice (in duplicate) within the permitted limits, we will acknowledge receipt of the notice by sending or delivering one notice to the premises user by the end of the first working day following the day on which it was received.
+Where we receive a temporary event notice (in duplicate) within the permitted limits, we will acknowledge receipt of the notice.
+We will send or deliver one notice to the premises user by the end of the first working day following the day on which it was received.

 We will mark the returned notice, and the proposed event can go ahead as specified on the temporary event notice.
-For a TEN that is received on a non-working day, we will send/deliver the marked notice by the second working day following the day of receipt.
+For a TEN that is received on a non-working day, we will send or deliver the marked notice by the second working day following the day of receipt.

 If the TEN exceeds the permitted limits prescribed within the Act, we will give the event holder a counter notice.
 This will mean that the event cannot go ahead.

-In addition, if the police are satisfied that allowing the premises to be used in accordance with the TEN would undermine the licensing objective of crime and disorder, they must give the premises user and the licensing authority an objection notice within 48 hours of receiving a copy of the TEN.
-We must then hold a hearing to consider the notice, and will issue a counter notice where it is considered necessary for the promotion of the crime prevention objective.
+In addition, if the police are satisfied that allowing the premises to be used in accordance with the TEN would undermine the licensing objective of crime and disorder.
+They must give the premises user and the licensing authority an objection notice within 48 hours of receiving a copy of the TEN.
+We must then hold a hearing to consider the notice.
+We will issue a counter notice where it is considered necessary, for the promotion of the crime prevention objective.